hackingmaterials/automatminer/automatminer_dev/README.md

 # Automatminer benchmarking dev

-`automatminer_dev` is a collection of dev tools for executing hundred or thousands of machine learning benchmarks on parallel computing resources with Fireworks.
+`automatminer_dev` is a collection of dev tools for executing hundreds or thousands of machine learning benchmarks on parallel computing resources with Fireworks.
 This is not part of the main automatminer code, and as such, is not
    1. maintained as closely as the main code
    2. tested as rigorously as the main code
    3. documented as completely as the main code

 In addition to installing matminer and automatminer, you will need to install the automatminer_dev package:
 ```bash
 python setup_dev.py develop
 ```
-You will also need to install the requirements in requirements-dev.txt
+You will also need to install the requirements in `requirements_dev.txt`

 ##### So don't expect a response or much help on the forum regarding dev (for now, at least.)